TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 - [Notebook](https://www.kaggle.com/code/cryptocosy/us-baby-names-analysis)

 ## What is next?
 We are now finished with our second dataset practice with SQL.
-Now we can get a better ovvervview of what we could do better on this dataset we worked with.
+Now we can get a better overview of what we could do better on this dataset we worked with.

 - I could have still improved more on the datastory telling by removing some of the clutter and not that relevant information on my documentation.
 Basically just add all important notes, keywords, visuals and keypointers for our target audience.
-- I could have still improved in my data visualization even if using a different platform for it, in our practice we used Tableau Puvlic.
+- I could have still improved in my data visualization even if using a different platform for it, in our practice we used Tableau Public.
 A good practice to always keep in mind is to make your visual very easy to understand that the target audience can understand it within 5 seconds.

 Always take note of this specific considerations to help you identify potential distractions, this applies to me and also to you starting in data analytics.
 - **Not all data are equally important**.
 Use your space and audience’s attention wisely by getting rid of noncritical data or components.
 - **When detail isn’t needed, summarize**.
 You should be familiar with the detail, but that doesn’t mean your audience needs to be.
 Consider whether summarizing is appropriate.
 - **Ask yourself: would eliminating this change anything?** No?
 Take it out!
 Resist the temptation to keep things because they are cute or because you worked hard to create them; if they don’t support the message, they don’t serve the purpose of communication.
 - **Push necessary, but non‐message‐impacting items to the background**.
-Use your knowledge of preattentive attributes to de‐ emphasize.
+Use your knowledge of pre attentive attributes to de‐emphasize.
 Light grey works well for this.

 - I could also have improved my data documenation and visuals by not over complicating it, sometimes 2 variables in a data visualization can be the most powerful thing in the world.